Today I’m explaining annuitization and what it means to annuitize a policy.

 One solution might be to annuitize your annuity.
 Doing this will only give you access to a small slice of your annuity each month/year and can help prevent you from spending your money in one fell swoop.

 Ease the Burden and Stress of Investing

-Even if you do have the discipline to only spend $8,000 a year of your $100,000, what will you do with the rest of the $92,000?
+Even if you do have the discipline to only spend $15,000/year of your $500,000, what will you do with the rest of the money?

-When you create your investment portfolio, what percent of your money will you put into stocks and what percent will you put into bonds?
+When you create your investment portfolio?
+What percentage of your money will you put into stocks versus bonds?
 Are you going to rebalance it annually, quarterly, or never?